dhemery/DHE-Modules/modules/booster-stage.md

 ## Controls

 - **LEVEL:**
-    The voltage level at which the envelope stage ends.
+    The voltage level at which each generated envelope stage ends.

     The polarity switch **(UNI / BI)**
     selects the range of the _LEVEL_ knob: